 Jamaica is the third largest island in the Caribbean and was described by Christopher Columbus in the late 15th century as the “fairest land my eyes have ever seen”.
 Plenty of visitors today would still agree and tourism is a vital source of income for the island.
 However, many visitors who find time to venture off the cruise ships do not make it beyond one or two coastal towns and often miss out on one of Jamaica’s biggest assets - its incredible mix of people.

 Jamaica’s rich history and cultural heritage is an intriguing mix of Arawak Indians, infamous pirates, Spanish settlers, British naval explorers, and slaves yearning for freedom.
 Today, people of African descent make up just over 75% of the 2.8 million population.

 On the weekends, volunteers in Jamaica are spoiled for choice in terms of travel opportunities.
 The Blue Mountains, YS Falls, Dunn’s River Falls, the Bob Marley Museum, Outameni Experience, and Treasure Beach are popular weekend or day trips from Mandeville.

-There are many paradise beaches awaiting you in places like Ocho Rios, Negril, Montego Bay, and Port Antonio.
-Water sports and activities like diving, snorkeling, and river tubing and rafting are popular around the entire coast.
-Or you can choose to just ‘chill’ in a hammock and enjoy the relaxed atmosphere.
+There are many beautiful beaches awaiting you in places like Ocho Rios, Negril, Montego Bay, and Port Antonio.
+Water sports and activities like diving, snorkeling, and river tubing and rafting are popular around the entire island.
+Or you can choose to just “chill” in a hammock and enjoy the relaxed atmosphere.